 EU-U.S. and Swiss-U.S. Privacy Shield Policy Updates

-This EU-U.S. and/or Swiss-U.S. Privacy Shield Policies may occasionally be updated.
-When material updates are made, the date of the last revision will be reflected at the end of the page.
-This page may be bookmarked to facilitate periodic review of EU-U.S. and Swiss-U.S. Privacy Shield Policy and to note recent updates.
+These EU-U.S. and/or Swiss-U.S. Privacy Shield Policies may occasionally be updated.
+When material updates are made, the last revision date will be reflected at the end of the page.
+This page may be bookmarked to facilitate periodic review of the EU-U.S. and Swiss-U.S. Privacy Shield Policy and to note recent updates.
 Neither the EU-U.S. Privacy Shield Policy or Swiss-U.S. Privacy Shield Policy nor updates to it will affect or modify any contracts we have with our clients.

 Your European Privacy Rights Under the EU General Data Protection Regulation (GDPR).